 Radiation therapy is most commonly recommended for patients with seminoma testicular cancer.
 It uses external beam radiation to send high-energy beams to a specific part of the body to destroy cancer cells.
 This treatment may also be used after a radical inguinal orchiectomy to destroy cancer cells in the lymph nodes at the back of the stomach.

 Moffitt Cancer Center’s approach to testicular cancer treatment

 At Moffitt Cancer Center, we take a unique approach to treating testicular cancer.
 The multispecialty testicular cancer team in our Urologic Oncology Program creates a tailored treatment plan for every patient, taking into account individualized factors such as the stage and cell type of a tumor.
 This helps us achieve the best possible outcome and quality of life for every patient we treat.
 No matter which testicular cancer treatments are most appropriate for a patient’s specific needs, Moffitt provides all of them in one convenient location.
 As a National Cancer Institute-designated Comprehensive Cancer Center, we are widely recognized for our groundbreaking research that has led to advances in treatments such as:

 - Surgical resection (removal), including the latest robotic techniques and surgeries for cancerous lymph nodes

 - Chemotherapy, including novel combinations of multiple drugs

 - Radiation therapy, delivered through highly precise methods

 - Supportive care and assistance with the management of side effects

 - Clinical trials, through which patients can access novel therapies before they are made available elsewhere

-While a patient is receiving testicular cancer treatment at Moffitt, our tumor board will collaboratively review his or her progress on an ongoing basis.
+While a patient is receiving testicular cancer treatment at Moffitt, our tumor board will collaboratively review his progress on an ongoing basis.
 If any modifications are necessary, our oncologists will make evidence-based recommendations for different therapies or additional options.